Our Improvement Plan

 - To improve outcomes for pupils in each year and across the curriculum so that current pupils make substantial and sustained progress from their different starting points.

 The Key Priorities for a school year are supported by:

 - personal and professional development for staff

 - school budgeting

-Ensure there is high quality EYFS provision to improve outcomes for pupils: ( Quality of Education and Leadership and Management)
+Ensure there is high quality EYFS provision to improve outcomes for pupils

-As part of staff personal and professional development, the team were asked to consider an aspect of education they would like to dig a little deeper into.
-This research will go across the entire academic year and will culminate in meetings where staff present their findings.
+In 2020-21 as part of personal and professional development, the team were asked to consider an aspect of education they would like to dig a little deeper into.
+This research went across the entire academic year and culminated in a meeting where staff present their findings.